valtimo-platform/valtimo-documentation/using-valtimo/upload/trefwoorden.md

 # Trefwoorden for uploaded files

-When uploading to valtimo when using the documenten api, the uploaded files can be tagged with trefwoorden (tags).
+When uploading to valtimo when using the Documenten API, the uploaded files can be tagged with trefwoorden (tags).
 This can be used to keep track of different files and to search for them, making it easier to manage files for a case when there are a lot of them.

 ## Prerequisites

-Trefwoorden can only be used when the documenten api is used.
-The documenten api needs to be configured and the documenten api plugin needs to be installed.
-It is only possible to use trefwoorden when using the 1.4 spec of the documenten api.
+Trefwoorden can only be used when the Documenten API is used.
+The Documenten API needs to be configured and the Documenten API plugin needs to be installed.
+It is only possible to use trefwoorden when using the 1.4 spec of the Documenten API.

 ## Adding trefwoorden to a file

-When uploading a file to the documenten api, the trefwoorden can be added to the file by selecting them in the upload modal.
+When uploading a file to the Documenten API, the trefwoorden can be added to the file by selecting them in the upload modal.
 The tags field it available in available at the bottom of the left row as seen in the image below.

 ![File upload modal](img/file-upload-modal.png)